DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Experiments

 Removing the Dynamic Transform leads to a slight performance decrease (CSO-mAP drops to 46.32\%), highlighting its role in enhancing the model's performance.
 The removal of Dynamic Soft-Thresholding results in the most significant performance degradation (CSO-mAP decreases to 46.17\%), emphasizing its key role in ensuring accuracy.

-\textbf{Model Performance and Sampling Grid. }To investigate the impact of sampling grid ratio on model performance and computational efficiency, we conduct experiments with other different sampling grid ratios (c = 5, and 7) across various methods.
-Table~\ref{tab:msar_3} presents a comprehensive comparison of model performance under different sampling configurations.
+\textbf{Model Performance and Sampling Grid. } We evaluate sampling ratios $c=5$ and $7$ across methods, analyzing their impact on performance and efficiency.
+As the sampling grid ratio increases, all methods show improved detection performance due to better target positioning precision.
+DISTA-Net consistently outperforms other methods across all configurations.
+While ISTA-Net and ISTA-Net+ exhibit similar trends with lower overall performance, our proposed method achieves greater accuracy improvements for equivalent increases in sampling ratio.
+This advantage is particularly pronounced in the AP-10 ($c=5$) and AP-15 ($c=7$) metrics (see Table~\ref{tab:msar_3} for complete results).
+However, these performance gains are accompanied by substantially increased computational complexity.
+We recommend selecting an appropriate sampling grid ratio that aligns with specific application requirements to achieve an optimal balance between detection accuracy and computational efficiency.

-As the sampling grid ratio increases, we observe a general trend of improved detection performance across all methods, which is attributed to the higher precision in target position representation.
-DISTA-Net consistently maintains a leading advantage in positioning accuracy, outperforming other methods at all configurations.
-However, this performance gain comes at the cost of substantially increased computational complexity.
-Notably, DISTA-Net demonstrates better efficiency in utilizing the increased resolution.
-Compared to ISTA-Net and ISTA-Net+, which show similar trends but lower performance, our method achieves higher accuracy gains with the same increase in sampling ratio.
-Based on these observations, we suggest selecting an appropriate sampling grid ratio according to real-world requirements to achieve a good balance between detection accuracy and computational efficiency.
+\textbf{Ours vs Super-Resolution + Detector Pipeline. } The unmixing stage typically serves as a refinement step following the detection phase.
+For experimental rigor, we conducted experiments implementing the ``SR + Detector'' pipeline.
+We used YOLOv11 as the detector following leading SR methods (retrained on our IR data with unmixing GT for point-source super-resolution).
+The results demonstrate DISTA-Net's continued advantage: DISTA-Net + YOLOv11 achieved a CSO-mAP of 47.82, outperforming SRFBN + YOLOv11 (45.74) and CFGN + YOLOv11 (46.71).
+Visual analysis reveals that both conventional SR methods and our unmixing approach generate high-resolution images with well-resolved peaks, enabling effective target separation through simple thresholding.
+This demonstrates the dominant role of the unmixing stage in this task.